dh5harris/cse210-02/README.md

 ---

 Use Python 3.8.x or newer installed and running on your machine.
 Open a terminal and browse to the project's root folder.
-Start the program by running the following command
+Start the program by running the following command:

 ```
 python.exe hilo
 ```

+You can also run the program from an IDE like Visual Studio Code.
+Start your IDE and open the project folder.
+Select the main module inside the dice folder and click the "run" button.

 ## Project Structure